Quick Exit (or press ESC)

 Offers effective protection from pregnancy.

 An injectable form of the hormone progestogen.
 It works by preventing the ovary from releasing an egg.
-It must be given every 3 months.
+It must be given every 13 weeks.
 It can cause unpredictable bleeding, however, periods usually become lighter or stop altogether.
-You may experience weight gain with this method, but not all women do.
+Some women may experience weight gain with this method.
 The injection takes around 12 weeks to leave the body if side effects do occur.
 It can take time for fertility to return to normal.

 Offers effective protection from pregnancy.

 It must be taken at the same time every day to prevent pregnancy.
 It contains small amounts of the hormone progestogen.
-There are 2 types of progesto-gen-only pills, both thicken the cervical mucus to prevent the sperm from reaching the egg, some also prevent the ovary from releasing an egg each month.
+Generally, Progestogen Only Pills prevent the ovary from releasing an egg each month.
 Periods may become irregular, lighter, more frequent or stop altogether.
 Missing a pill, vomiting or severe diarrhoea make it less effective.
 Normal fertility returns as soon as you stop using it.
-It is usually suitable if you cannot take the combined pill, for example if you smoke and are over 35.
+It is usually suitable if you cannot take the combined pill.

 Offers effective protection from pregnancy.